ReactForBeginners/course-overview/lecture1/README.md

 	<App text={BUTTONTEXT} />

+The reason we're wrapping the BUTTONTEXT in curly braces it because we'll need tell the JSX that we want to add a Javascript expression.

 Once the **App** component is initialized like this, it can access the BUTTONTEXT variable through *this.props.text*.
 However, it can not change the data directly.
 From the components perspective, its props are immutable.
 Its just something its initialized with.

 Here's an example: